 f/1.4, f/2, f/2.8, f/4, f/5.6, f/8,f/11, f/16, f/22

-The maximum and minimum aperture number or F-stop value varies from lens to lens, and you’ll set the specific value in your lens/camera in order to determine the desired aperture according to your goals.
+The maximum and minimum aperture number or F-stop value varies from lens to lens, and you’ll set the specific value on your lens/camera in order to determine the desired aperture that fits your goals.

-Increasing/decreasing the F-Stop number will be related to opening up or closing (also called stopping) down your aperture.
+Increasing/decreasing the F-Stop number coincides with opening up or closing (also called stopping) down your aperture.

 What is a Large and a small aperture?

-A large aperture is a wide opening of the lens, which allows capturing more light.
-This is also called a low ranging since it’s related to low F-stop values, usually ranging from f/1.4 to f/4.
+A large aperture is a wide opening of the lens, which allows it to capture more light.
+This is also called low ranging, since it’s related to low F-stop values, usually ranging from f/1.4 to f/4.

-When you use the largest aperture in your lens, you will be using a “wide-open” aperture.
+When you use the largest aperture in your lens, you’re using a “wide-open” aperture.

-A small aperture is the opposite, a narrow opening of the lens blades that don’t allow the passage of much light.
-It’s also called a high aperture, since the F-stop values related to it, ranging from f16 to f22.
+A small aperture is the opposite: a narrow opening of the lens blades that doesn’t allow the passage of much light.
+It’s also called a high aperture, since the F-stop values related to it range from f16 to f22.

-When you use the smallest aperture in your lens, you will be using a “stopped down” aperture.
+When you use the smallest aperture in your lens, you’re using a “stopped down” aperture.